Nele Achten is a PhD in law candidate conducting research in the field cybersecurity, international and comparative law.

-She studies the concept of maintaining secure information technologies by protecting them as “common good”.
-Nele is interested in research at the intersection of international law, domestic regulations and new technologies.
-Recently, she has conducted research on regulations of online speech in Europe and principles for the development and use of AI systems.
-Her expertise is in European and German law, with a focus on digital human rights.
-In 2019, she participated in a Sino-European working group on the application of international law in cyberspace.
+As an affiliate at the Berkman Klein Center for Internet and Society she has founded and is leading a working group on cybersecurity: law, tech and policy.
 Prior to starting her PhD studies at the University of Exeter, she was a lecturer of constitutional and migration law for law enforcement officers.
-She is qualified to practice law in Germany and holds a LL.M. from the Geneva Academy of International Humanitarian Law and Human Rights.
-During her legal traineeship with the German government, she worked at a variety of different institution, including the European office for judicial cooperation in criminal matters (Eurojust), the German embassy in Colombia and Amnesty International in Berlin.
+She is admitted to the bar in Germany and holds a LL.M. from the Geneva Academy of International Humanitarian Law and Human Rights.
+During her legal traineeship of the German government, she worked at the German embassy in Colombia, the European office for judicial cooperation in criminal matters (Eurojust) and Amnesty International.